demml/opsml/docs/docs/cards/overview.md

     # list card with name "linear-reg" with team "opsml" and version 1.0.0

     registry.list_cards(name="linear-reg", team="opsml", version="1.*.*")
-    # list card with name "linear-reg" with team "opsml" and major version of "1"
+    # list cards with name "linear-reg" with team "opsml" and major version of "1"

     registry.list_cards(name="linear-reg", team="opsml", version="^2.3.4")
+    # list card with name "linear-reg" with team "opsml" and latest version < 3.0.0

+    registry.list_cards(name="linear-reg", team="opsml", version="~2.3.4")
-    # list card with name "linear-reg" with team "opsml" and major version of ""
+    # list card with name "linear-reg" with team "opsml" and latest version < 2.4.0

-    registry.list_cards(uid=uid, as_dataframe=False) # will return a list of di
+    registry.list_cards(uid=uid, as_dataframe=False)
     # list card by uid
     # will return a list of dictionaries instead of a dataframe

     ```

+  **Loading Cards**
+  Load an Artifact card from a registry.
+  : Required Args:

+      - Name: Name of card *(Optional)*
+      - Team: Team associated with card *(Optional)*
+      - Version: Version of Card *(Optional)*
+      - uid: Uid of card *(Optional)*
+      - info: `CardInfo` dataclass that can be used in place of Name, Team, Version and Uid